Frequently Asked Questions

 Student Services is your one-stop-shop any time you need some support.
 We offer counselling in three different areas:

-As I plan ahead how do I find out which of my classes can be used for University?
+As I plan ahead, how do I find out which of my classes can be used for admission to post-secondary studies?

 There is no one single answer to this question!
 Many courses at Scona can be used and some that you might not even realize!
 Different institutions and different programs and faculties often have different entrance requirements.
 Our counsellors are up-to-date on all the requirements and you can always book a time to meet with them to discuss all of your choices and potential pathways!